josja/CT-Symfony2/README.md

 is actually a bonus (Angular doesn't like Assetic either).

 Tests cover 82.61% of functions & methods.
 Added Travis config to show pretty badge.
-Travis was on my bucket list a long time, finally a reason to try it out.
+Travis was on my bucket list a long time, finally a reason to start using it.

 Last step could be to add a RESTFull API and create a simple AngularJS frontend.